-In short, IMHA is a viscous autoimmune disease.
-It’s a difficult and expensive disease to treat.
-Female dogs are more likely to contract IMHA as are middle-aged to older dogs and Cocker Spaniels, English Springer Spaniels, Old English Sheepdogs, Irish Setters, Poodles, Labradors, Golden Retrievers and Dachshunds.
+IMHA is a viscous autoimmune disease and can be difficult and expensive to treat.
+Female dogs are more likely to contract IMHA as are middle-aged to older dogs.
+Breeds like Cocker Spaniels, English Springer Spaniels, Old English Sheepdogs, Irish Setters, Poodles, Labradors, Golden Retrievers and Dachshunds are more likely to get IMHA but any dog, and even cats, can get it.

-A dog with IMHA will get sick very quickly.
-You’ll notice lethargy, pale skin, pale gums, maybe jaundice or a yellow coloring to the skin and eyes, decreased food and water consumption and an overall ‘mopey’ attitude.
 What’s happening inside the dog’s body is dangerous.
-The dog’s healthy red blood cells are being destroyed by IMHA.
-The cell destruction is done at such a breakneck speed that if treatment isn’t started quickly, death is certain.
-With this cell destruction, the white blood cells are thrown off, the platelets get out of whack.
+The pet’s healthy red blood cells are being destroyed by IMHA.
+The cell destruction is done at such a breakneck speed that if treatment isn’t started quickly, death is almost certain.
+When the red blood cells are destroyed, the white blood cells are thrown off, the platelets get out of whack and the body is thrown into a state of chaos.
 High levels of billirubin leads to the jaundice coloring and is indicative of disease or anemia.
 Basically everything in the body is affected when a diagnosis of IMHA is determined.

 Why Red Blood Cells Are Attacked

 There’s no clear answer as to why the body goes after the red blood cells.
 Something interesting I discovered is that allergies are the result of autoimmune disease, so is canine inflammatory bowel disease and Addison’s.
-Pollen and grass allergies are obviously less severe than IMHA but at the core, they’re all autoimmune diseases.
+Did you know that pollen and grass allergies are autoimmune diseases as well?
+Obviously they’re less dangerous but still bad for your pet to have.

 Treatment Options For IMHA

-Treatment varies but generally a blood transfusion is needed.
-Often multiple blood transfusions will have to be given if your dog has any chance at surviving.
+Treatment varies.
+Generally a blood transfusion is needed.
+Often multiple blood transfusions are needed if your pet has any chance at surviving.

 The blood transfusion gives the body time to rebuild the healthy red blood cells.
 This rebuilding can only take place with the help of medications such as steriods, typically prednisone, corticosterioids and other immunosuppressive medications.
 Plasma and oxyglobin are sometimes given to dogs as well.

-Speaking of expense, most veterinarian offices will not be able to handle IMHA cases like this, they’ll need to be hospitalized at an emergency veterinarian hospital, which ups the expense, but ups the chance of survival as well!
+Speaking of expense, many veterinarian offices will not be able to handle IMHA cases like this.
+And many vets and vet staff have actually never seen an IMHA case.
+Most likely your pet will need to go to an emergency veterinarian hospital, like Northwood Animal Hospital in Anderson, IN, which ups the expense, but ups the chance of survival as well!

 Contributing Factors and Causes